karimelhou/MyPomoApp/README.md

 # MyPomoApp

-MyPomoApp is a simple Pomodoro timer application that helps you manage your time more effectively and boost your productivity.
+MyPomoApp is a simple Pomodoro timer application developed in Python using PyQt5 and Matplotlib libraries.

+The Pomodoro technique is a time management method developed by Francesco Cirillo in the late 1980s.
+The technique uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.

 ## Features

-- Set custom Pomodoro and break durations
+- Set custom Pomodoro and break times
-- Option to auto-start the next timer
+- Option to automatically start the next timer after a break
-- Pause, resume, and reset the timer
-- View statistics of your Pomodoro sessions using interactive graphs
+- View your Pomodoro stats using graphs for the last 7 days, weekly or monthly

 ## Technologies Used